 - 1/2 cup butter melted

 - Place half of the Canadian bacon in a greased 9x13 dish.
 Add English muffin pieces on top.
 Top with the rest of the bacon.

 - In a medium bowl whisk eggs and milk.
 Mix well and pour over the top.
 Refrigerate for at least 1-2 hours.

 - Sprinkle paprika on top of the casserole, cover and bake for 30-35 minutes.
 Uncover and bake an additional 10-15 minutes.

-- In a small pot, whisk egg yolks, lemon juice and mustard on LOW heat until blended.
+- In a small pot, whisk egg yolks, cream, lemon juice and mustard on LOW heat until blended.
 Stir constantly and cook until it reaches 160 degrees or enough to coat a metal spoon.
 Slowly add butter, whisking constantly and until well combined.
 Serve immediately with casserole.
 ENJOY!